freeVM/freeVM/tests/jedit_test/readme.txt

 *) These small patches are temporary.
-  Corresponding Abbot patch is on the project's web-page already: http://sourceforge.net/tracker/index.php?func=detail&aid=1618017&group_id=50939&atid=461492 Harmony's patch contains stub for nonimplemented method java.awt.Toolkit.getLockingKeyState and will be eliminated after the method implementation.
+  Corresponding Abbot patch is on the project's web-page already: http://sourceforge.net/tracker/index.php?func=detail&aid=1618017&group_id=50939&atid=461492

 2. TOOLS REQUIRED FOR THE BUILD